-Periodontal disease (periodontitis) is the most common dental issue in dogs.
-Caused by the accumulation of dental plaque and tartar on the teeth, which triggers inflammation, periodontal disease affects teeth and their surrounding structures (the gums and bone).
-Periodontitis can result in gum infections, bone loss, and, if left untreated over time, the loss of teeth and other serious health problems.
-Fortunately, periodontal disease is highly preventable.
+Periodontal disease (Periodontitis) is the most common dental issue in dogs.
+It is caused by the accumulation of dental plaque and tartar on the teeth, which triggers inflammation.
+Periodontal disease affects canine teeth and the surrounding structures (the gums and bone).
+Periodontitis can result in gum infections, bone loss and, if left untreated over time, the loss of teeth and other serious health problems.

 One of the tell-tale signs of periodontal disease in dogs is halitosis, or bad breath.
 Some owners may pass this off as normal “dog breath,” but it’s not.
 It means something is amiss inside your dog’s mouth.